 What Is AWS Hosting?

-The global eCommerce giant Amazon provides these hosting services.
+AWS hosting is a cloud hosting service provided by the global eCommerce website giant Amazon.
+AWS stands for Amazon Web Services.
 They provide over 200 cloud-based products of which AWS hosting is only one.

 Besides offering web hosting, they also offer cloud services (e.g., storage, databases).